Jackie Wu

 Bio:

-Prior to Yale, she earned a BA in History and BS in Business Administration from Carnegie Mellon University.
+Prior to graduate school, she earned a BA in History and BS in Business Administration from Carnegie Mellon University.
 Her senior thesis, “The Chinese Labor Experiment: Contract Workers in the Northeastern United States, 1870-1880,” won Carnegie Mellon’s Dietrich Humanities Prize, the Pennsylvania Historical Association’s William A. Pencak Award, and the American Historical Association’s Raymond J. Cunningham Prize.
 She is further developing her undergraduate research on Pittsburgh’s Chinatown for public humanities projects.